Method to proportionally allocate seats among parties/lists and districts/regions/entities ('Doppelter Pukelsheim').

 Value

 party and district.
-Party and district divisors stored in attributes in attributes
+Party and district divisors stored in attributes (hidden from print,

 Details